The Global Meaningful Travel Map

 ABOUT US

-History Travelers is a community tourism operator/receptive operator that seeks to make Colombia known as a quality and competitive destination in the Colombian Caribbean.
-We provide visitors with a unique and enriching experience that promotes the protection of the cultural richness and heritage of the region, including the different Afro-descendant cultures, Wayúu, Wiwa, Arhuaca, Kogui, Kankuama, Raizal among others.
+History Travelers is a community tourism operator or receptive operator that seeks to position Colombia as a high-quality and competitive destination in the Colombian Caribbean.
+We provide visitors with a unique and enriching experience that promotes the protection of the cultural richness and heritage of the region, including the different Afro-descendant cultures, Wayúu, Wiwa, Arhuaca, Kogui, Kankuama, Raizal, among others.

 OUR IMPACT

-ProColombia partnered with Tourism Cares on a Meaningful Travel Map in advance of the Tourism Cares with Colombia Meaningful Travel Summit in November, 2021.
-The pins on the Colombia Map represent community tourism experiences around the country, offered by receptive operators who design their tours for local impact, economic benefit for communities, and to reflect the richness of the experiences you can have traveling throughout Colombia.
+ProColombia partnered with Tourism Cares on a Meaningful Travel Map in advance of the Tourism Cares with Colombia Meaningful Travel Summit in November 2021.
+The pins on the Colombia Map represent community tourism experiences around the country, offered by receptive operators who design their tours to create local impact, generate economic benefits for communities, and reflect the richness of the experiences you can have traveling throughout Colombia.
 Their work, and the organizations they support, diffuse the economic benefits of tourism and support sustainable tourism growth in line with the United Nations Sustainable Development Goals.

 The Turismo Comunitario Map can be found on the ProColombia website: https://colombia.travel/en/tourism-cares